simonuxc/Beginner-friendly-DNN/README.md

 # Architecture
 Dimensions of this neural network can be changed dynamically.
 For XOR problem it is sufficcient to have 2 neurons in the input layer, 10 neurons in the hidden layer and 2 neurons in the output layer (classes '0' and '1').
 Dimensions are changed here:

-# Calculations
-Notations used in formulas:
+# Notations used in formulas for gradient calculation:

 Weight notation, where (n) - layer number, i - neuron number, j - weight number:
 ```math